 We investigated whether self-driven exploration was any different from cue-guided exploration.
 Did rats behave differently if they were guided by light cues on the first trials, or if they were instead invited to choose freely?
 Specifically, in separate weeks and between sessions, rats performed both a version in which they were guided to one feeder once before freely choosing between the 2 options (Guided condition, nG = 1 in Experiment 2), and a version in which they started off with 2 options to choose from (Free choice condition, nG = 0 in Experiment 2).
-In the analysis, we treated the first choice in the Free choice condition as if it were guided (i.e. self-guided by the rat itself, instead of by the blinking LED), and treated the second choice as choice number 1 (Fig 11).
+In the analysis, we treated the first choice in the Free choice condition as if it were guided (i.e., self-guided by the rat itself, instead of by the blinking LED), and treated the second choice as choice number 1 (Fig 11).

 Perhaps counter-intuitively, we found that overall, rats performed significantly better (p < 0.01) if the first trial was a free self-guided choice than when they were guided by a light cue (Fig 11A).
 Moreover, rats explore differently in the Free condition compared to the Guided condition.
 When rats were cue-guided, they switched significantly more on the first free choice than in subsequent choices as in other variants of the task (Fig 11B, 4B, D).
 However, when they chose freely, the 2nd choice did not differ from subsequent choices anymore (p > 0.05), and rats seemed to have kept a steady rate of switching throughout the game, at a rate higher than the Guided condition (p < 0.001, Fig 11B).
 Rats switched significantly more on the first free choice in the Guided condition compared to the Free choice condition (p < 0.001, Fig 11D), and they switched more regardless of the guided reward and the horizon condition (Fig 11C).

 We have shown earlier that the exploration threshold was lower in H = 6 than with H = 1, regardless of whether the first trial was guided or not (Fig 9C, D) and decision noise remained unchanged (Fig 9E, F).
-Now we ask, whether exploration threshold and decision noise differ in the Guided vs Free choice condition.
+Now we ask whether exploration threshold and decision noise differ in the Guided vs Free choice condition.
 For both horizon H = 1 and H = 6, exploration threshold in Free-choice condition was lower than in the Guided condition (Fig 12A).
 By computing the posterior distribution over the differences in exploration threshold between conditions Δθ= θFree-θGuided, we found that the percentage of samples that Δθ<0 is 99.5%, and 98.4% for H = 1 and H = 6 respectively (Fig 12B).
 In other words, when rats were cue-guided, they explored more in the first free choice.
 Decision noise did not change significantly in the Guided condition vs Free choice condition (Fig 12C), by computing the posterior distribution over the differences in decision noise between conditions Δσ=σFree-σGuided, we found that the percentage of samples that Δσ<0 is 62.0%, and 64.4% for H = 1 and H = 6 respectively (Fig 12D).

 To our knowledge, such comparisons between self-guided and cue-guided 1st choice in explore-exploit tasks have done been done on humans yet, and as such, these results therefore predict human performance.